GE's recovery seen poised to gather pace

 Free-cash flow is closely watched by investors as a sign of the health of GE’s operations and ability to pay down debt.

-Since taking the reins in 2018, Chief Executive Larry Culp has sold assets to repair the balance sheet, including a $30 billion deal to merge the company's jet-leasing unit with Ireland's AerCap (AER.N).
-GE now expects to reduce overall debt by $95 billion by 2023. read more
+Since taking the reins in 2018, Chief Executive Larry Culp has sold assets to repair the balance sheet, including a $30 billion deal to merge the company’s jet-leasing unit with Ireland’s AerCap.
+GE now expects to reduce overall debt by $95 billion by 2023.

 Culp says a “significantly” derisked balance sheet would allow GE to fund accelerated organic growth.